morris-frank/bachelor-thesis/README.md

-#Files for the bachelor thesis of Maurice Frank
+# Files for the bachelor thesis of Maurice Frank

-_There might be coming some stuff here ^^_
+_ There might be coming some stuff here :D _